-If you have a hunch that your logo needs changed, you should decide if you want a logo makeover (a new design) or a logo repair.
+If you have a hunch that your logo needs changed, you should decide if you want a logo makeover (a new design) or just a few tweaks here and there.
 Your logo may just need spruced up.
-A little font tweak here.
+A little font refresh here.
+Some smoothing of the icon art there.
 A little simplification, or perhaps a more technically proficient rendering.
-This is the least traumatic and allows for slow integration into your branding material.
-You can use up your stock of already printed business goods (letterheads and business cards for example) as you port the new look onto your branding, advertising and marketing materials.
-A logo repair usually involves a re-rendering of your artwork (see our logo repair services area for more information) so that your new (and slightly improved) logo can be utilized in various media and reproduction media.
-Once your logo has been re-rendered into new editable format, your logo designers can then improve the various design components, colors and fonts with very little upset to the overall brand of your company.
+This is the least traumatic and allows for slow integration into your branded business material.
+You can use up your stock of already printed goods (letterheads and business cards for example) as you port the new look onto your advertising and marketing media.
+Tweaking a logo usually involves re-rendering of your artwork (see our logo repair services area to see what we can do) so that your new (and slightly improved) logo can be utilized in various media and reproduction.
+Once your logo has been re-rendered into new editable format, a designer can improve the various components, colors and fonts with very little upset to the overall brand of your company.
 The deciding factor about a logo repair, as opposed to a complete overhaul should not be based on your personal ‘feeling’ about the design.
 It should be based on your market’s understanding and recognition of your logo.

 It’s pretty safe to say that Nike is not going to change their ‘swoosh’ anytime soon.
 They’ve spent hundreds of millions of dollars to get that logo into the public eye.
 The Nike recognition factor makes the logo impressive, NOT the design.
-A drastic change would impede that recognition factor too dramatically. in order to score a few design points.
+A drastic change would impede that recognition factor too dramatically, just to score a few brownie points and spark heated discussions on Facebook and Twitter.
 However, even Nike is not beyond trying to spruce up their image.
-The accompanying ‘Nike’ font style has been altered many times, in an attempt to keep up with changes in taste and design sensibility.
+The ‘Nike’ font that sits alongside the swoosh has been altered many times, in an attempt to keep up with changes in taste and design sensibility.